hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-clone-repository.md

 ## Clone the repository

+> If you don't have a folder for your git repositories, create a **C:\git** folder and use it as destination for your git clones !

 ### From the Git server UI

 Git providers UIs sometimes have a button **Clone -> Open In VsCode**